Lord-Windy/asmjit/README.md

 ### More About CodeInfo

 So far we have created two functions and executed them.
-Thise were typical use-cases for a JIT compiler.
+These were typical use-cases for a JIT compiler.
 This time, let's do something else, let's generate some 32-bit code from any machine and print it's binary representation.
 To do that, we create our own CodeInfo and initialize it to contain `Arch::kTypeX86` architecture.
 CodeInfo will populate all basic fields just based on the architecture we provide, so it's super-easy:

 ```c++
 using namespace asmjit;